donghoony1/Commandist/README.md

 # The Commandist
-A accelerator of all work speeds.
+An accelerator of all work speeds.

 # 🔧 Development
 ## TODOs
 - Make a script to build Electron as Windows Application.
 - Change the structure of core for multilingual support.
-- Add support components which was made by user.
+- Add support components which are made by user.
 - Add a feature to modify the placeholder on QuickCommand.
 - Add a support to return asynchronous result.
 - Add a support to display dialog.